garciaErick/udp-file-transfer/README.md

-# nets-udp-file-transfer
+# udp-file-transfer

 ## General description
-Implement a stop-and-wait file transfer protocol of your own design that utilizes UDP as its transport.
+Stop-and-wait file transfer protocol of your own design that utilizes UDP as its transport.

-### Undergraduates: only need to implement "get"

-Client syntax: get *filename*

-### Graduate students: must implement both "get" and "put"
+### Protocols
+The code supports both get and put protocols
 Client syntax:
 * get *filename*
 * put *filename*